What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 3. As soon as the water boils, add sugar and citric acid to it.

-5. Pour the boiling syrup over the berries, cover and leave for a day to infuse the fruits.
+5. Pour boiling syrup over the berries, cover with lids and leave for a day to allow the fruits to infuse.

 6. The next day, pour the infused liquid into a saucepan and turn on the heat.